ginstrom/paladin-novel/chapters/04_crack-in-the-chain.md

 Gond tied it to the sword's hilt.

 Wind rattled the broken shutters, but inside the cracked stone walls the air felt warmer.

+***

+#### A Change of Plans

+Dawn brought the sound of distant hoofbeats—too many, too organized.
+Gond crept to the window and counted at least a dozen riders spread in a search line, moving methodically through the hills.
+The escaped slaver had been quick about raising the alarm.

+"They're expanding the search," he told the others as they gathered around the dying fire.
+"Professional hunters, not just city guards."

+Pell spat into the ashes.
+"How long before they reach us?"

+"Hours, maybe less."
+Gond studied the children's faces—Alia clutching her ribbon, Dax testing his weight on his injured ankle.
+His original plan had been simple: drop them with Maera, let her network find them safe passage to distant lands.
+But with slave catchers scouring every trail...

+"I was going to take you to Maera," he said, kneeling to meet Alia's eyes.
+"She has ways of getting people to safety.
+But with this many hunters..."
+He shook his head.
+"They'll be watching her place, questioning anyone who comes near."

+Alia's hand found her brother's.
+"What does that mean?"

+Gond's jaw tightened as he made the choice that would change everything.
+"It means you're coming with us.
+All the way to the hidden valley Sim knows about."

+Pell's eyebrows shot up.
+"Gond, that's—"

+"Madness?"
+Gond stood, shouldering his pack.
+"Maybe.
+But leaving them here is death, and trying to reach Maera is a trap."
+He looked at each face in turn.
+"We stick together.
+All of us."

+Pell muttered something under his breath about collecting strays, but he was already checking his weapons.
+"Your call.
+But if we're dragging children through the wilderness, we'd better move fast and quiet."

+Sim nodded approvingly.
+"The valley can shelter us all.
+And perhaps..."
+He glanced at the children with something like hope in his weathered features.
+"Perhaps that's as it should be."

+Wind rattled the broken shutters, but inside the cracked stone walls the air felt warmer.